JustGinger888/ContemporaryWebApplications/Assessment01.md

 - The waiting time for the queue/coffee often resulting in them arriving late to a lecture and missing the initial summary
 - An occasional want/need to get an food or drink item during a lecture to be high though they are unable to as it would disrupt their studies
 - The distance to the cafe/cafeteria facilities to be too far, especially when it comes to differently abled students
+- The lack of knowledge concerning further food and drink facilities outside of the Spark building

 When considering the above findings it is evident a solution that would address all these requests would be a delivery application where students could choose the facility they would like to order from, enter their corresponding classroom or location and have their requests delivered to the door, making it is possible for them to pick it up quickly without disrupting class or study times at any time of the day.